lozlette/wevent/README.md

 ## Wins

+Being able to achieve an application that retrieves data from 2 API's.

 ## Future Features

-*  another api for lat and long info
-- a map
+* To integrate another API to provide with longatude and latitude information instead of hard-coding.
+* A map of the events location.